 No it’s not Mojo, like Austin Powers, it’s pronounces Moho – The J is silent :-).
 Talk about a recipe that requires love and time, this Mojo Pork Tacos Recipe with Mexican Rice is super easy to make, but does require some patience.
 I started to recognize I could make these after all of the leftover random stuff I had lying around my house from grocery shopping and other recipes I was doing with clients.
 The only thing that I actually had to buy from the store was a pork butt, other than that I literally had everything: Oranges, orange juice, garlic, onions, oregano, cumin, crushed canned tomatoes, rice, black beans, peppers and some leftover cotija cheese, so this recipe certainly helped me in Eating Through the Kitchen Cabinets!

 The parts that take so long about this recipe are the Mojo sitting overnight so flavors can infuse, and the cooking of the pork.
 It literally braises for 10 hours plus, just to get that juicy tender pulled consistency I’m looking for.
 It is very similar to a carnitas, but obviously I’m using mojo.
 Once the pork is rubbed down and seared, it’s as simple as pouring the mojo into the pot along with the pork and braising it for hours on end.
 If you aren’t comfortable with braising, then simply place the seared pork butt into a slow cooker with the mojo and cook on low heat for 12 hours.
 In addition, you will see that there are a lot of different parts to this completed recipe, so feel free to use things at your own discretion.
 For instance maybe you only want to use the rice and pork, or perhaps just the beans and peppers, feel free to pick and choose what you want to make the recipe that best suits you.
+If you have sofrito in the freezer then that will save you even more time.
 Enjoy!

 Garnished with a little fresh cilantro 🙂 Big picture below for pinning!